Visual Studio 2017 and 2015 – C#, XML and .NET Training Courses – Onsite, Custom, Lowest Price.

 Then, you be the judge.

-These onsite Visual Studio training courses are the smartest, most effective way to improve your team’s technical skills, quickly; including Object Oriented Programming, C#, .NET, ASP.NET, Test Driven Development (TDD), ADO.NET, MVC, Windows Presentation Foundation, Windows Workflow Foundation, Windows Forms and XML.
-If you have 3 or more students an onsite, customized training course is much more cost effective.
+Better than a C# tutorial or .NET tutorial, these onsite Visual Studio training courses are the smartest, most effective way to improve your team’s technical skills, quickly; including Object Oriented Programming, C#, .NET, ASP.NET, Test Driven Development (TDD), ADO.NET, MVC, Windows Presentation Foundation, Windows Workflow Foundation, Windows Forms and XML.
+If you have 3 or more students an onsite, customized training course is much more cost effective than an open enrollment public training course.

 Our .NET curriculum in C# is current to Visual Studio 2015.
 We have begun developing a C# curriculum for .NET Core 2.0 and have started updating our C# courses to Visual Studio 2017.
 We also have Visual Basic .NET courses using older version of Visual Studio.
 Older versions of our C# and VB courses remain available, back through Visual Studio 2010.